rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 11. When writing about this topic, it is often necessary to make obvious statements explicit, such as recalling that shaking a baby must be strictly avoided, that severe injuries are to be expected after inflicted head trauma in children, and that child abusers must be criminally prosecuted.
 The reason for stating the obvious is that SBS/AHT agnostics are often accused, without any supporting evidence, of "denying" the existence of child abuse, or pretending that "shaking is safe".
 In reality, the controversy pertains uniquely to the reliability with which child abuse can be inferred with a high degree of certainty based on a few medical findings alone.

+## "Adherents" vs "agnostics"

+We will refer to both sides of the controversy as "SBS/AHT adherents" and "agnostics".
+This is not a perfect denomination, and in any case any choice of denomination can be considered biased by one side or another.
+We intend these terms to be understood precisely according to their definitions of the Collins dictionary:

+- [**Adherent**](https://www.collinsdictionary.com/dictionary/english/adherent): "someone who holds a particular belief or supports a particular person or group"

+- [**Agnostic**](https://www.collinsdictionary.com/dictionary/english/agnostic): "a person who claims, with respect to any particular question, that the answer cannot be known with certainty"

+Adherents generally believe that SBS/AHT is a valid, non-controversial medical diagnosis that has an extremely low rate of false positives ([Narang 2016](https://www.sciencedirect.com/science/article/pii/S0022347616304024)).

+On the other side, whereas a very small number of authors may deny the "existence" of SBS/AHT, most merely point to a lack of scientific reliability and certainty about these medical determinations of abuse and, therefore, a possibly high number of wrongful convictions and miscarriages of justice.
+Here is a citation from some of these authors:

+> "Today, we are still seeking answers to the questions that we have been asking for 40 years or longer—questions such as, why do some infants or toddlers suddenly collapse or die?
+Why do some of these children have subdural hemorrhages while others do not?
+What does the presence of the triad (or some elements of the triad) tell us about the cause of the collapse or death?
+And are there any findings that can accurately distinguish between accidents, abuse and natural causes?
+For decades, we thought we had answers to some of these questions: we thought that the presence of the triad, or some of its elements, proved that the child had been shaken.
+Today, the correct answer to these questions is, **'we don't know.'** And, until we do know, we are, in Dr. Duhaime's words, simply 'shooting in the dark.'" <span class="ref">(<a href="https://heinonline.org/hol-cgi-bin/get_pdf.cgi?handle=hein.journals/hhpol12&section=15">Findley 2011</a>, pp. 261-262, emphasis ours)</span>

 ## A tentative definition

-The absolute first step when investigating such a subject is to be clear on definitions.
+A required first step when investigating such a subject is to be clear on definitions.
 The SBS/AHT controversy is so intense that even the most basic definitions are vigorously debated.
 The term "Shaken Baby Syndrome" has actually several totally different meanings, which is a major reason for the high degree of confusion and obfuscation surrounding this issue.

 On the one hand, Shaken Baby Syndrome describes a child abuse act where an adult exasperated by the uncontrollable crying of a young baby holds the child under the arms and vigorously shakes him or her back and forth.
 The brutal and repeated angular movement sustained by the baby's head during this act, amplified by the weakness of neck muscles and relatively large size of the infant head, may cause neurological injuries.
 Severe disability or death may ensue.
 These dramatic consequences on the child justify prevention measures targeting parents and caregivers, but also healthcare professionals who should be trained to recognize characteric signs in young victims.